 Vanessa has been in residential lending for the last twenty years where she has applied her expertise in loans.
 She has worked for major lending institutions such as Countrywide Home Loans, Wells Fargo, Bank of America, and most recently was the Regional Business Development Manager for JPM Chase.
 In this capacity she oversaw the business development, CRA, REO, Short Sales, and Builder/Condo in California.
 For the last fifteen years, she has been managing loan officers, sales managers, and processors.
 She is the former Vice President, National Mortgage Business Development Manager at East West Bank, responsible for the overall strategic plan and execution of increasing mortgage production in existing territories and reaching underserved borrowers.
 Demonstrating her abilities as an entrepreneur, she owns and operates a Farmers Insurance agency since 2008 and is a real estate investor/developer.
 Vanessa holds a bachelor’s degree in Business Administration and a MBA from Pepperdine University.

-Rebecca Steele, President of Sigma Associates LLC
+Co-Chairwoman: Rebecca Steele, President and CEO, Sigma Associates LLC

 She brings more than 20 years of mortgage origination, community and consumer housing communications and solutions, working with the nations largest banks.
 She also has significant default servicing industry expertise, and operations, production, and project/change management (Lean Six Sigma) leadership experience.
 Steele was the national mortgage outreach executive for Bank of America, where she also managed default servicing management within home loans servicing and was head of national servicing and centralized retail mortgage sales.
 She has led many of the mortgage process improvements and projects related to controls, risk and compliance, as well as implementation of many of the new requirements for Dodd Frank and the Consumer Financial Protection Bureau.
 She most recently founded and was CEO for the Steele Advisory and Services LLC, where she led the strategic and business development efforts for several strategic national servicer and vendor management companies